glycerine/rbook/README.md

 * approach to showing command output (prints, etc):

 To capture the output of commands, we use the R sink() facility.
-Like graphs, they are written to the browser on demand.
-The user types dv() to "display the value" in the browser.
+Like graphs, printed command output is only written to the browser on demand.
+The user types dv() to "display the last value" in the browser.
 We use the R sink() facility to capture the last value seen at the R top level.